fredtibo/deckofcards/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.

-Contains page layout, child route, translation and some unit tests.

-Very basic UI!!!

 ## Development concept

-In this small demo I wanted to build a little piece of a few things we can do with angular
+In this small demo I wanted to build a little piece of a few things we can do with angular in a very short period of time:
 - Unit Tests;
 - Translations;
 - Layout selection by route and children routes;
 - Dependency injection;
 - Shared Module;
-    - Sparation by modules;
+- Separation by modules;
 - Usage of selector and route to load component;
 - Input decorator;
 - Very basic UI skill :-)
+- Some fundamentals ng directives and concepts.

 ## Development server